lightbend/kalix-jvm-sdk/maven-java/kalix-spring-boot-kotlin-archetype/src/main/resources/archetype-resources/README.md

 mvn kalix:runAll
 ```

-This command will start your Kalix service and a companion Kalix Proxy as configured in [docker-compose.yml](./docker-compose.yml) file.
+This command will start your Kalix service and a companion Kalix Runtime as configured in [docker-compose.yml](./docker-compose.yml) file.

-With both the proxy and your service running, once you have defined endpoints they should be available at `http://localhost:9000`.
+With both the Kalix Runtime and your service running, once you have defined endpoints they should be available at `http://localhost:9000`.

 ## Deploying